Breakfast Pizza

 Deviled Eggs

-Filed under Appetizers, Current 2, Eggs
+Filed under Appetizers, Eggs

 Now that the nutritionists are allowing that perhaps eggs are a good food after all, we are seeing deviled eggs making a comeback.
 This old time favorite southern treat is a perfect appetizer or side relish for your next party.
 Each egg half is one to two bites of savory finger food that is universally well liked and easy to make.